- Buyer's Guide

-The Patagonia Headway MLC (now in the Black Hole range) provides great organization and flexible carry options for trips lasting 3 to 5 days.
+The Patagonia Black Hole MLC provides great organization and flexible carry options for trips lasting 3 to 5 days.
 The main compartment opens clamshell-style for convenient packing and access.
 There are plenty of interior and exterior pockets for keeping gear neat and tidy and accessing frequently used items easily.
-The bag weighs 1,425 g (3 lbs 2 oz) and offers three different carry options including stowable backpack straps, a shoulder strap, and carry grab handles.
+The bag weighs 1,655 g (3 lbs 10.4 oz) and offers three different carry options including stowable backpack straps, a shoulder strap, and carry grab handles.

 Dimensions: 22.8″ x 14.5″ x 8.6″